romana/romana.github.io/how/details.md

 Other variations include using only a portion of the complete 10/8 for smaller configurations, such as a 10/10 for 4M endpoints, a 10/11 for 2M endpoints, etc. Smaller configurations are possible as well where just a few hosts are attached directly to a flat network.

-The important point here is that Romana configures the virtualization host to act just like any another router in the datacenter, forwarding traffic to local tenant endpoints.
+The important point here is that Romana configures the virtualization host to act just like any other router in the datacenter, forwarding traffic to local tenant endpoints.
 This is an obvious and natural extension of the highly successful layer 3 routed access datacenter design on to virtualization hosts.

+> Romana allows you to configure the number of bits in the address that are used for each purpose so that you can design your environment in whatever way best suits your needs.
+IPv6 is also [supported](github issue like) so that larger data center designs are possible as well.

 However, for multi-tenant cloud orchestration systems to take full advantage of this design, the problem of tenant isolation still needs a solution.